bumbot-hub/ExamClock/README.md

 ## 📋 Planned Features

+- [ ] More settings remembered in file
 - [ ] Code structure improvement
 - [ ] Add reminders for timer
 - [ ] Create history for timers